 Important: If you are using GCC compiler >= 5.1, Conan will set the compiler.libcxx to the old ABI for backwards compatibility.
-You can change this with the following commands:
+In the context of this getting started example, this is a bad choice though: Recent gcc versions will compile the example by default with the new ABI and linking will fail without further customization of your cmake configuration.
+You can avoid this with the following commands:

-''' $ conan profile new default --detect # Generates default profile detecting GCC and sets old ABI $ conan profile update settings.compiler.libcxx=libstdc++11 default # Sets → libcxx to C++11 ABI '''
+''' $ conan profile new default --detect # Generates default profile detecting.

+→ GCC and sets old ABI

+$ conan profile update settings.compiler.libcxx=libstdc++11 default # Sets.

+→ libcxx to C++11 ABI '''